ekristen/cast/README.md

 **Note:** there are only two aliases currently supported, `sift` and `remnux` which are resolved to `teamdfir/sift-saltstack` and `remnux/salt-states` respectively.

+## Telemetry

+As of 1.0.0, this tool uses [go-checkpoint](https://github.com/ekristen/go-checkpoint) which is a fork of Hashicorps checkpoint library.
+This allows the tool to notify of new versions, security alerts and we can track metrics of which versions of the tool are in use.
+You can disable with `export CHECKPOINT_DISABLE=1`.

 ## What is a Cast Distribution?

 Simply put a cast distro is one published by the cast binary.
 The underlying technology used for installing the distro